Sociology Course Descriptions

 Below are descriptions of the undergraduate sociology courses offered through the department:

 SOC 12050 - INTRODUCTION TO SOCIOLOGY (3) Scientific approach to understanding social interaction, institutions and organization.
 Prerequisite: none.
-Course Attributes: Diversity Course-Domestic, Kent Core-Social Sciences, LER-Social Sciences, TAG - Social/Behavior Sciences, Transfer Module- Social Sciences
+Course Attributes: Diversity Domestic, Kent Core Social Sciences, TAG Social and Behavioral Sciences, Transfer Module Social Sciences

 SOC 22100 - SOCIOLOGICAL ANALYSIS (3) Fundamental study of sociological analysis designed to provide awareness of theoretical and methodological concepts necessary in developing sociological perspective.
 Prerequisite: SOC 12050.

 SOC 22570 – UNDERSTANDING DIFFERENCES AND INEQUALITY (3) An introduction to the cultural and structural factors creating and sustaining educational, economic and political inequality by race, ethnicity, gender, class and sexual orientation with an emphasis on issues of poverty and immigration.
 Prerequisite: None.
-TAG - Social/Behavior Sciences
+TAG Social and Behavioral Sciences

-SOC 22778 - SOCIAL PROBLEMS (3) Contemporary American and global social problems and issues are analyzed from sociological perspectives.
+SOC 22778 - SOCIAL PROBLEMS (DIVG) (KSS) (3) Contemporary American and global social problems and issues are analyzed from sociological perspectives.
 Several cases are used to illustrate the emergence, development and decline of problems in social context.
 Prerequisite: None.
-Course Attributes: Diversity Course-Global, Kent Core-Social Sciences, LER-Social Sciences TAG - Social/Behavior Sciences, Transfer Module- Social Sciences
+Course Attributes: Diversity Global, Kent Core Social Sciences, TAG Social and Behavioral Sciences, Transfer Module Social Sciences

 SOC 24011 – INTERPERSONAL RELATIONSHIPS AND FAMILIES (3) (Equivalent to HDFS 24011) Exploration of the sociological nature of families across the lifespan, focusing on structure, diversity and life course processes such as dating, mate selection, cohabitation, marriage, parenthood, divorce, remarriage, singlehood, widowhood, parent-child interactions, sexual orientation, inequality and difference.
 Prerequisite: None.
-TAG - Social/Behavior Sciences
+Course Attributes: TAG Social and Behavioral Sciences

 SOC 32096 - INDIVIDUAL INVESTIGATION IN SOCIOLOGY (1-3) Readings and/or research supervised by member of sociology faculty.
 Prerequisite: SOC 12050, junior standing and special approval of instructor.
 Schedule Types: Individual Investigation Repeatable for credit

-SOC 32210 - RESEARCHING SOCIETY (3) Survey of methods and techniques of research; research design and data gathering instruments; qualitative and quantitative analysis.
+SOC 32210 - RESEARCHING SOCIETY (ELR) (WIC) (3) Survey of methods and techniques of research; research design and data gathering instruments; qualitative and quantitative analysis.
 Prerequisite: SOC 12050 and junior standing.
-Course Attributes: Writing Intensive Course
+Course Attributes: Experiential Learning Requirement, Writing Intensive Course

 SOC 32220 - DATA ANALYSIS (3) The use of quantitative methods in the analysis of data from social research.
 Emphasis on descriptive statistics.
 Prerequisite: SOC 12050.
 Corequisite: SOC 32221.